YavarYeganeh/EventDrivenTD-RL/README.md

 *-- More could be integrated!*

 ## Simulator Integration

+A key motivation of the package is efficient training.
+When integrated with a SimPy-compatible simulator, multiple simulation workers can run in parallel on CPU while the trainer performs batched neural-network updates on GPU.
+This enables simultaneous environment interaction, replay generation, policy optimization, and checkpoint synchronization, which is especially useful for long-horizon event-driven systems where simulation and learning can otherwise become computational bottlenecks.

 `EventDrivenTD-RL` provides the reinforcement-learning framework, but it is not a standalone simulator.
 To run meaningful experiments, the framework must be integrated with an external event-driven simulator or environment.